 Desarda - No Mesh Tension Free Hernia Repair Questions

 1) What are the risks and consequences of cutting or entrapping nerves given that this is an open procedure?
-There is a very slim chance (1%) of this occurring because Dr. Tomas identifies the ilioinguinal nerve as well as the spermatic cord and isolates them once he enters into the inguinal canal on all surgeries.
+There is a very rare chance (1%) of this occurring because Dr. Tomas identifies the ilioinguinal nerve as well as the spermatic cord and isolates them once he enters into the inguinal canal on all surgeries.
 Therefore, damage to the nerves or spermatic cord is extremely rare.

 2) I have read that others (including Desarda himself) are using dissolvable sutures.
 Any chance of using those with me?
 Dr. Tomas uses absorbable sutures on the skin and subcutaneous tissue and use absorbale sutures for re-constructing the floor with the adjacent muscle.

 3) What is the likelihood you open me up and end up having to do a mesh repair?
 In only rare cases the tissue is so damaged that mesh is the only alternative in order to prevent a high rate of recurrence.
 This is mainly with patients that have had multiple inguinal hernia recurrences.
-Dr. Tomas rarely uses mesh for primary hernias.
+Dr. Tomas rarely uses mesh for primary (first) hernias.

 An internet rate / discount involves a discount of 30% and drops the rate to $3,399.00 all inclusive price for No Mesh inguinal hernia and umbilical hernia repair.
 This price covers facility fee, anesthesia fee and surgeon's fee.
 It also includes blood analysis and an EKG if indicated.
 One price hernia surgery for your convenience.
 THE CONSULTATION IS FREE, but there is a $200.00 deposit for the surgery date that will be applied to your balance if surgery is booked!

 No insurance, no problem / High deductible, no problem.